 - Construction available: poly, soft top

 Tips For Buying A Surfboard

 Buying your first surfboard might seem a bit complicated at times.
 You have one person telling you one thing and another saying something completely different.
 Here are a few tips from many years of buying surfboards to help you sort it all out.

-That’s all folks, I hope you found this article to be helpful in one way or another on your quest to find the perfect beginner surfboard!
-And believe me, if you follow the simple longboard to funboard to shortboard approach to surfing progression your road to ripping will be a lot shorter and more enjoyable along the way.
+That’s all folks, I hope you found this article to be helpful in one way or another on your quest to find the perfect beginner surfboards!
+And believe me, if you follow the simple longboard to funboard to shortboard approach to surfing progression, your road to ripping will be a lot shorter and more enjoyable along the way.

 Thanks for reading, have fun out there, don’t take yourself too seriously, and we’ll see you in the water!